 - Prepare for emerging transportation by leveraging technology and infrastructure to maximize safety, sustainability, affordability, equity, and quality of life for all residents

 The TA Program awards technical assistance services through a competitive application process.
 Only MORPC members within the Metropolitan Planning Organization area are eligible.

 The insight2050 Academy is a multi-day leadership class where participants engage in critical thinking about planning for growth and development; develop effective communication strategies for community involvement; and grow their personal and professional networks by connecting with fellow decision-makers, practitioners, and civic and community leaders.
-For more information, visit the academy webpage.

 The insight2050 Social Media Toolkit assists MORPC members to share information about Central Ohio’s population growth and development trends.
 The Toolkit contains statistics, customizable graphics, newsletter templates and more — all meant for the fast-paced world of social media.